- what you can expect from treatment

 All following doses are 90mg regardless of what your weight is, and these are all given as an injection under the skin (subcutaneously).

-Ustekinumab can be effective in improving symptoms and in bringing about and maintaining remission in people with moderate to severe Crohn’s Disease.
+Ustekinumab can be effective in improving symptoms and in bringing about and maintaining remission in people with moderate to severe Crohn’s Disease or moderate to severely active Ulcerative Colitis.
 This means that the inflammation in your gut is effectively reduced and your symptoms go away or significantly improve.
-Studies show that around half of those treated benefit from taking ustekinumab.
 Taking ustekinumab may also mean you no longer have to take steroids.

 Some smaller studies suggest ustekinumab may also be effective in treating perianal fistulating Crohn’s Disease.
 A perianal fistula connects the anal canal (back passage) to the surface of the skin near the anus.
 You can find out more in our information sheet Living With a Fistula.